doppeltilde/firebase_game_services/README.md

 - [Get started with Realtime Database](https://firebase.google.com/docs/database/flutter/start).

 ##### Firestore Example
+This example sets a value of `myValue` in a Firebase Firestore document with the current user's ID as the document ID.
 ```dart
     final FirebaseFirestore firestore = FirebaseFirestore.instance;
     final FirebaseAuth auth = FirebaseAuth.instance;